st3b1t/SatoshiVox/README.md

 *"Heila' I'm still alive and validating blocks!"*

 ## Hardware requirements
-usually a machine used for bitcoin full node does not include an audio output or a network card, for this I suggest devices of this kind for operation
+Usually a machine used for bitcoin full node does not include an audio output or a network card, for this reason I suggest some devices that require only one USB port:

 ![image](https://github.com/st3b1t/SatoshiVox/assets/113633676/68472cb6-e7b6-49c6-a34a-250f4176e02f)